ssi112/data-structures-algorithms/README.md

 * Efficiency
    * Understanding the importance of efficiency when working with data structures and algorithms.
 * Project 1 - Unscramble CS Problems
-   * complete five tasks based on a fabricated set of calls and texts exchanged during September 2016
+   * Complete five tasks based on a fabricated set of calls and texts exchanged during September 2016
    * Use Python to analyze and answer questions about the texts and calls contained in the dataset
    * Perform run time analysis of your solution and determine its efficiency